casanovamaxime/BayesMallows/README.md

 and Antoniano-Villalobos (2019) outlines how informative priors can be used within the model.

-Updating of the posterior distribution based on new data, using sequential Monte Carlo methods, is implemented and described in a separate vignette which can be shown with the command `vignette("SMC-Mallows")`.

 ## References

 <div id="refs" class="references csl-bib-body hanging-indent">